 If you’ve been injured at work, you may be wondering what the statute of limitations is.
 This is a legal term that refers to the time that you have to file a lawsuit.
 Under North Carolina law, workers’ compensation claims are governed by a two-year statute of limitations.
 However, some exceptions may apply to you and your case.

-Contact Collier Law today for legal advice about filing your claim for workers’ compensation.
+Contact a workers’ compensation lawyer at Collier Law today for legal advice about filing your claim for workers’ compensation.

 What Should I Do if I Am Injured at Work?